-While there is no cure for PAD, you can stop it from getting worse and take steps to prevent heart and limb problems.
+While there is no cure for peripheral artery disease (PAD), you can stop it from getting worse and take steps to prevent heart and limb problems.

 - Ask about starting a supervised exercise program.
 This will help you walk more easily and hurt less.
 It can also help you avoid other forms of heart disease.
 Make physical activity a routine part of your day.

 - Quit smoking or don’t start.
 This will help you avoid more deadly forms of heart disease.
 It’s OK if you fail at first.
 Keep trying.
 Ask your care team about quit-smoking programs that are proven to help.

 - Keep your other medical issues under control.
 It’s very important to stay on top of diabetes and get your cholesterol and blood pressure to a healthy level.
 This will help stop your PAD from getting worse.